A fintech wellness app helping users identify emotional spending patterns with the help of AI.

 Design Handoff

-I delivered production-ready Figma files with organized layers, components, and clear documentation.
+I delivered dev-ready Figma files with organized layers, components, and clear documentation.
 Specs, copy, and edge cases were annotated directly in the file.
-I also recorded Loom walkthroughs to explain key interactions and supported implementation with async follow-ups and Slack check-ins.

 Image example: Figma file with annotations and redlines